 - Low advertising costs.
 If we compare this approach to high-low pricing again, we can assume that the latter requires regular investments in advertising to inform the audience about the upcoming sales.
 Everyday low pricing strategy doesn’t need to pay for advertising since consumers already know who the lowest price seller is.

 Although the pros are very attractive, this strategy has several disadvantages.
 Check them out below.

 - Lower net profit.
-This drawback is obvious since the lowest price implies a low markup.
-Still, big corporations have big retail of products which ensures a huge sales volume that helps them get high revenue.
+This drawback is evident since the lowest price implies a low markup.
+Still, big corporations have big product retail that ensures a huge sales volume and helps them get high revenue.

 - No discount opportunities.
 Retailers using this pricing strategy can’t offer discounts because their prices are initially the lowest.
-Besides, offering a discount will make clients doubt their everyday low prices which can result in a bad brand reputation.
+Besides, offering a discount will make clients doubt their everyday low prices, resulting in a bad brand reputation.

 - Small investment budget.
-Since companies manage to keep prices low, they don’t have much money to hire the most experienced specialists, offer A-class customer support or invest them in the promotion.
+Since companies manage to keep their prices low, they don’t have much money to hire the most experienced specialists, offer A-class customer support or invest them in a promotion.
 Only large corporations with huge turnover can afford it.

 - This article provides examples of companies that use everyday low pricing successfully.

 - This article will help you understand whether this pricing strategy is right for your business.